 - Loss of appetite

 - Dog caves his body when you rub his spine or hip area

 A dog’s pain threshold is very similar to that of a human; the only difference is that they hide it a little better than we do.

 Are You Looking For Help For Dog Pain?

-If your dog is having difficulty with pain due to arthritis, hip dysplasia or joint pain, I highly recommend visiting my comprehensive guide to managing pain through both natural and prescription treatments.
+If your dog is having difficulty with pain due to arthritis, hip dysplasia or joint discomfort, visiting our comprehensive guide to managing pain through both natural and prescription treatments is recommended.